-Up to $250,000 PSIF funding is available for local councils to support projects on community safety and confidence in public places.
+Up to $250,000 PSIF funding is available for the development of public safety and security infrastructure to improve community safety, security and confidence in public places.

 Public Safety Infrastructure Fund (PSIF)